i2p/i2p.www/i2p2www/spec/updates.rst

   man-in-the-middle attacks that could boot victims into a separate, untrusted network.

-* Use su3 file format already used for updates, reseeding, and plugins
+* Use su3 file format already used for updates and plugins

 * Single compressed file to speed up reseeding, which was slow to fetch 200 files